 **Note: Based on the minimum requirements of current State stormwater rules, the MDC includes measures to remove Total Suspended Solids (85% or maximum extent practicable depending on the BMP)

-Nutrient Design Criteria: Supplemental design standards in addition to the MDC to increase the Total Nitrogen and Total Phosphorus pollutant removal rates associated with the device.
+Nutrient Design Criteria: Supplemental design standards in addition to the MDC to increase the Total Nitrogen (TN) and Total Phosphorus (TP) pollutant removal rates associated with the device.
+Each nutrient design criteria will have an associated increase in TN and TP reduction for the device.

 Bacteria Design Criteria: Supplemental voluntary design recommendations in addition to the MDC to optimize the device’s effectiveness in reducing bacteria concentrations in stormwater.
 (Note: The larger design storm required for SA waters is one means for addressing removal of bacteria.)